 *A business bank account with business bank statements is required for funding.
 Low annual revenue required

-Business Cash Advances (BCA) are also known as the purchase of future sales agreements that advance sales at a discount to a small business.
+Business Cash Advances (BCA) are revenue-based agreements that advance sales at a discount to a small business.
 The small business is responsible for paying back a payback amount known as a specified amount, which is higher than that of the advance for the company.
-This difference between the advance amount and the payback amount is called the “factor rate or fixed fee cost,” which is a fixed cost.
+The cost difference is called the “factor rate or fixed fee cost,” which is a fixed cost.
 These are not principal and interest costs.

-There is no time limit with advances, as the fixed payback percentage constantly changes due to fluctuating revenue.
+Future sales can fluctuate, so the repayment term is flexible because the payback percentage constantly changes due to fluctuating revenue.
 This product is popular with businesses that cannot get a traditional loan, need working capital, or need a fast way to get funds.
 This financing option is not a loan but is considered an advance.
 Business Cash Advances are a popular tool with entrepreneurs in the service industry, such as restaurants.

 Factor Rates: Ranges from 1.09% up to 1.45%